Vietnam.vn - Nền tảng quảng bá Việt Nam

 Learning new things at this school, I discovered that I had a certain interest in politics.
 After graduating, I joined the Ministry of Economy and Finance, where Emmanuel Macron was the Minister at that time.

-He then resigned to found the En Marche Movement (not yet a party) in April 2016.
+He then resigned and founded the En Marche Movement (not yet a party) in April 2016.
 Curious about him, I attended the first meeting of this movement and was immediately fascinated by the plan that Mr. Macron intended to bring to the country.

-I went door-to-door in the province to collect information and I did this with great enthusiasm and enthusiasm.
-I was cheerful and very sociable.
+I went door to door in the province to collect information and I did this with great enthusiasm and enthusiasm.
+I am cheerful and very sociable.
 When I knocked on doors, people were surprised to see a small Asian woman talking about politics.

-Not just the two hours a week as required, but every evening after work and on weekends I was willing to go to the most remote corners of this vast province to win the trust of the smallest villages.
+Not just the required two hours a week, but every evening after work and on weekends I was willing to go to the most remote corners of this vast province to win the trust of even the smallest village.

-Immediately after Mr Macron's victory came the parliamentary elections, where the president called for female candidates.
+Immediately after Mr. Macron's victory came the National Assembly elections, the president called for female candidates.
 I was encouraged by activists to run.

-I entered a tough battle as my opponents included a former minister from the Socialist Party and a lawyer, a Republican candidate.
+I entered a tough battle where my opponents included a former minister from the Socialist Party, and a lawyer, a Republican candidate.

-I barely slept a week before the election.
-When the election was over and I received the results, my mind went completely blank for 24 hours, and I slept for a whole day.
+The week before the election, I barely slept.
+When the election was over and I received the results, my mind completely "turned off" for 24 hours, I slept for a whole day.

 The strong qualities in an elegant, lovely appearance of the Vietnamese woman in me helped me win in difficult situations.